Electricity Cost Calculator

 Not all appliances are created equal when it comes to electricity consumption.
 Here are the typical biggest energy consumers in a U.S. household, ranked by annual cost at the national average rate:

-• Central air conditioning: 3,500W, ~$500–700/year
+• Central air conditioning: 3,500W, ~$500 to 700/year

-• Electric water heater: 4,500W, ~$400–600/year
+• Electric water heater: 4,500W, ~$400 to 600/year

-• Clothes dryer: 3,000W, ~$100–150/year
+• Clothes dryer: 3,000W, ~$100 to 150/year

-• Refrigerator: 150W (runs 24/7), ~$80–120/year
+• Refrigerator: 150W (runs 24/7), ~$80 to 120/year

-• Electric oven/range: 2,500W, ~$70–100/year
+• Electric oven/range: 2,500W, ~$70 to 100/year

-• Lighting (whole house): varies, ~$50–200/year
+• Lighting (whole house): varies, ~$50 to 200/year

-The key insight: it's not just wattage that matters — it's wattage multiplied by hours of use.
+The key insight: it's not just wattage that matters, it's wattage multiplied by hours of use.
 A 150W refrigerator running 24/7 costs more per year than a 3,000W dryer used for an hour a few times per week.

 Frequently asked questions